smarin9/CSC-4103-Operating-Systems/README.md

 # CSC-4103-Operating-Systems

-Program 1:
+Program 1:\n
-Sudoku Solution Validator
+Sudoku Solution Validator\n
 This project consists of designing a multithreaded application that determines whether the solution to a Sudoku puzzle is valid.
 This program uses creates a total of 27 threads (9 for each of the rows, 9 for each of the columns, and